Posted by Bulk Nutrients in Health / Nutrition

 Dietary supplements are also important for those with diet restrictions and food intolerances that can be limited to a smaller variety of foods.
 An individual with lactose intolerance may need a calcium supplement to make up for the lack of dairy products in their diet.

 Protein intake, alongside exercise, particularly weight training and resistance training will increase muscle mass, help you lean up, and is essential for muscle growth and recovery.
-We do not always have time to prepare nutritious protein meals or snacks post workout.
+We do not always have time to prepare nutritious protein meals or snacks post-workout.
 Protein shakes therefore are convenient, and can be a nutritious way to increase our protein intake straight after a workout.

 It is important to make sure we are still consuming a balanced diet and that protein shakes are not replacing other nutritious foods such as fruit and vegetables, carbohydrates and fibre, but rather are just another, convenient protein source.

 The suggested protein intake depends on an individual’s weight.
 The DRI (Dietary Reference Intake) is 0.8 grams of protein per kilogram of body weight that an individual should way.
 This will increase depending on an individuals exercise regime.
-The more training someone does, particularity weight training, the more protein they will need.
+The more training someone does, particularly weight training, the more protein they will need.

 My choice of protein supplement is Bulk Nutrients WPC Chocolate.